GMOs Around the World

 The biotech Arctic® apple varieties were first commercially harvested in 2016 and is now available for sale in the U.S. The Arctic® apple’s non-browning trait ensures the apple will not brown if it is cut, bitten or bruised, encouraging growers, packers, retailers and consumers alike to waste less fruit due to superficial discoloration.

 Field trials are currently being conducted on two other tree species, both under attack from diseases.
-In the early 20th century the American chestnut was devastated by chestnut blight, a fungal disease that eradicated the hardwood tree from East Coast forests.
+In the early 20th century, the American chestnut was devastated by chestnut blight, a fungal disease that eradicated the hardwood tree from East Coast forests.
 Researchers at SUNY-ESF have been working to develop a blight-resistant American chestnut, incorporating resistance genes from the Chinese chestnut.
 The research team has launched the 10,000 Chestnut Challenge, with the goal to plant 10,000 blight resistant trees over the scope of a 5-year period.

 Citrus greening, another plant disease, is decimating Florida’s $5.1 billion citrus industry.
 Citrus greening is a brutal disease, reducing the production volume of Florida’s citrus industry by 74% since it entered the state in 2005.
 Texas A&M University scientists, with support from Southern Gardens, have been developing a disease-resistant citrus tree that utilizes a gene from spinach to confer resistance.
 Following successful field trials, Southern Gardens is looking to gain approval for the disease-resistant tree that could be available for planting in three to four years.

-Canada and the U.S. have approved the AquAdvantage salmon.
-The AquAdvantage salmon grows to market size in 18 months as opposed to the normal growth rate of three years and uses 25 percent less feed.
+Canada and the U.S. have approved the AquaBounty salmon.
+The AquaBounty salmon grows to market size in half the time of wild-type salmon.
 Regulatory agencies in both countries have confirmed the GM salmon to be as safe and nutritious as non-GM salmon already on the market.
 After delays caused by the COVID-19 pandemic, the first AquaBounty salmon has officially been sold to a few restaurants and distributors in the United States in mid-2021.
 The United States Food and Drug Administration has approved the import and commercialization of GM salmon eggs from Canada.